Last Updated on October 31, 2023 by Contributing Editor

 Social workers in Missouri can find a variety of career paths and employment opportunities.
 Some common career options for social workers in Missouri include:

-Geriatric Social Workers: They specialize in providing support and services to older adults, assisting with issues related to healthcare, housing, and overall well-being.
+They specialize in providing support and services to older adults, assisting with healthcare, housing, and overall well-being issues.

-Community Social Workers: They work in community-based organizations, non-profits, or government agencies to provide services and advocate for the needs of individuals and families in the community.
+They work in community-based organizations, non-profits, and also government agencies.
+These professionals provide services and advocate for the needs of both individuals and families in the community.

-Policy Advocates and Researchers: These social workers focus on influencing social policies, conducting research, and advocating for social justice and equity.
-They may work in government agencies, research institutions, or advocacy organizations.
+These social workers focus on influencing social policies, conducting research, and advocating for social justice and equity.
+They may work in government agencies, research institutions, and also advocacy organizations.

-School Social Workers: They work directly within schools to support students’ social, emotional, and academic well-being.
-They provide counseling, crisis intervention, and connect students and families with community resources.
+They work directly within schools to support students’ social, emotional, and also academic well-being.
+They provide counseling, and crisis intervention, and connect students and families with community resources.

 These are just a few examples of the career paths available to social workers in Missouri.
 The field of social work offers a wide range of opportunities for individuals who are passionate about helping others and making a positive impact in their communities.